Last updated on August 3rd, 2018 at 04:09 pm

 But do your goals correspond with the goals of the employer?
 Would your new employment allow you to pursue your goals and dreams?

-And do you think only about yourself, or do you have the success of your employer on your mind?
+And do you think only about yourself, or do you have the success of your employer also on your mind, while thinking about goals?

 What goals should you mention, and what goals should you avoid

 The answer to this question depends on the position you apply for.
 The possibilities of career growth it offers, the plan they have with you, and the type of work–all of that has some impact on the goals you should refer to.
 We will have a look at different scenarios, and offer some general guidance.
 Let’s start!

 Companies do not like to hire someone for one year

 Recruitment is expensive, and they do not want to repeat the entire process again and again, just because new hires leave them after three months of employment.